 Based on the Law and governmental resolution No. 129 of 25 March 2021 "On approval of the action plan for unbundling of Georgian transmission system operator" an independent system operator model was selected.
 Pursuant to the said model, the Company remains indirect owner of the main gas pipeline system of Georgia ("MGPS").
-MGPS was transferred to a wholly owned subsidiary of the Company, Georgian Natural Gas Transmission Network Owner LLC, which was assigned the Company's rights and interests to MGPS in the rent agreement with Georgian Gas Transportation Company LLC (GGTC).
+MGPS was transferred to a wholly owned subsidiary of the Company, Georgian Natural Gas Transmission Network Owner LLC, which was assigned the Company's rights, interests and obligation in the MGPS rent agreement with Georgian Gas Transportation Company LLC (GGTC).

 Unbundling does not have an effect on the Group's operations (on the Group level), as the company to which MGPS is transferred is a 100% subsidiary of the Georgian Oil and Gas Corporation JSC.
-For more information about the Company's significant subsidiaries, see note 22.
+For more information about the Company's significant subsidiaries, see note 23.

-As at 31 December 2023 and 31 December 2022 the Group is wholly owned by National Agency of State Property Agency (Ministry of Economy and Sustainable Development of Georgia - management rights).
-The ultimate controlling party of the Group as at 31 December 2023 and 2022 is the Government of Georgia.
-Related party transactions are disclosed in note 25.
+As at 31 December 2024 and 31 December 2023 the Group is wholly owned by National Agency of State Property Agency (Ministry of Economy and Sustainable Development of Georgia - management rights).
+The ultimate controlling party of the Group as at 31 December 2024 and 2023 is the Government of Georgia.
+Related party transactions are disclosed in note 26.